 Brandon Vogt (list of articles)

 Brandon Vogt is an award-winning writer, blogger, speaker, and the founder of StrangeNotions.com.
 He's been featured by several media outlets including NPR, CBS, FoxNews, SiriusXM, and EWTN.
-Brandon converted to Catholicism in 2008, and in 2011 he released his first book, The Church and New Media: Blogging Converts, Online Activists, and Bishops Who Tweet (Our Sunday Visitor, 2011).
-He's currently pursuing his MA in Theology from the Augustine Institute and works as the Content Director for Fr.
+Brandon converted to Catholicism in 2008, and in 2011 and since released several books, including The Church and New Media (Our Sunday Visitor, 2011) and Saints and Social Justice (Our Sunday Visitor, 2014), and RETURN (Numinous Books, 2015).
+He works as the Content Director for Fr.
 Robert Barron's Word on Fire Catholic Ministries.
 Brandon lives with his wife, Kathleen, and their four children in Central Florida.
-Follow his blog at BrandonVogt.com or connect through Twitter at @BrandonVogt1.
+Follow his blog at BrandonVogt.com or connect through Twitter at @BrandonVogt.